triflicacid/cs-UglyLang/Doc/Help.md

 Start a new conditional block.
 Execute the block if the condition is met.
 - `ELSEIF: <expr>`
 Used after an IF keyword to introduce a new conditional.
 Block will be executed if the condition is true and other if/elseif conditions in the block before it have not been executed.
+- `ELSE`
+Used after an `IF`/`ELSEIF` keyword.
+Contents will be executed if none of the chained if/elseif blocks were executed.

 ## Conditional Loop